xmos/fwk_rtos/doc/programming_guide/tutorials/application_design.rst

 RTOS Application Example
 ************************

-A fully functional example application that can be found in the SDK under the path `examples/freertos/explorer_board <https://github.com/xmos/xcore_sdk/tree/develop/examples/freertos/explorer_board>`_.
+A fully functional example application that can be found in the RTOS framework under the path `examples/freertos/explorer_board <https://github.com/xmos/xcore_sdk/tree/develop/examples/freertos/explorer_board>`_.
 This application is a reference for how to use an RTOS drivers or software service, and serves as an example for how to structure an SMP RTOS application for xcore.
 Additional code to initialize the SoC platform for this example is provided by a board support configuration library `modules/rtos/modules/board_support/XCORE-AI-EXPLORER_2V0/platform <https://github.com/xmos/fwk_rtos/tree/develop/modules/bsp_config/XCORE-AI-EXPLORER_2V0/platform>`_

 This example application runs two instances of SMP FreeRTOS, one on each of the processor's two tiles.
 Because each tile has its own memory which is not shared between them, this can be viewed as a single asymmetric multiprocessing (AMP) system that comprises two SMP systems.
 A FreeRTOS thread that is created on one tile will never be scheduled to run on the other tile.
 Similarly, an RTOS object that is created on a tile, such as a queue, can only be accessed by threads and ISRs that run on that tile and never by code running on the other tile.